Aquinasmoriasi/microflix/README.md

 To get a local copy up and running follow these simple example steps.

-## Getting Started with these project
+## Getting Started with this project
  ### pre requests
  - [ ] HTML knowledge
  - [ ] CSS knowledge